charanjeet2008/100-days-javascript/DesignPatterns/Behavioral/Behavioral.md

 https://sourcemaking.com/design_patterns/iterator
 https://refactoring.guru/design-patterns/iterator

+This is a pattern that could be considered a special case of the facade, where we explicitly deal with problems related to iteration.

 ## 5. Mediator
 Define an object that encapsulates how a set of objects interact.
 Promotes loose coupling by keeping objects from referring to each other explicitly and it lets you vary their interactions independently.

 https://sourcemaking.com/design_patterns/mediator
 https://refactoring.guru/design-patterns/mediator

+A mediator is best applied when two or more objects have an indirect working relationship, and business logic or workflow needs to dictate the interactions and coordination of these objects.
+A wizard interface is a good example of this.

 ## 6. Memento
 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.